-Heart rate – roughly 85-90% of your max heart rate (which should be calculated via a Ramp Test or similar – beyond the scope of this article but there are many different protocols accessible via google).
+Heart rate – roughly 85-90% of your max heart rate (which can be calculated via a Ramp Test, or a dedicated threshold heart rate test – beyond the scope of this article but there are many different protocols accessible via google).

 My favoured session for hitting bullet two (and dragging the average speed of bullet one up) is the 2×20.

 2×20 and threshold training

 Anybody that has investigated cycling training in any depth has probably heard or read about the 2×20 session.
 2x20s generally take place on the turbo trainer where it is easy to control external influences, however they can equally be done on the roads if you have a good flattish loop without too many interruptions.
 I realise that some of you will find the idea of indoor training completely unpalatable, which is understandable, but from a purely training point of view, the bang for buck they offer (not to mention the lack of danger compared to winter riding) is unrivalled and therefore strongly recommended for those with very little time.